 Address: Burg Trausnitz 168, 84036 Landshut, Germany

-There is an art and curiosity chamber or also known as the “Chamber of Art and Wonder,” in the castles, a spot in the big fort that lures every art enthusiast.
+There is an art and curiosity chamber in the castles, also known as the “Chamber of Art and Wonder,” a spot in the big fort that lures every art enthusiast.
 The chamber is located in the Damenstock of Trausnitz Castle, a Bavarian National Museum branch that collects and represents the tradition of the Wittelsbach dukes.

 See Related: Interesting Facts About Germany